lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-Given the way that of Segue work, the `prepare(for:sender:)`  must be overridden in the child ViewController.
-To solve this dilemma, simply create and extension in the Router ViewController's  file:
+Given the way that navigation Segues are implemented, the `prepare(for:sender:)`  must be overridden in the child ViewController.
+To keep this routing code in the router, simply create an extension in the Router ViewController's file:

 ```swift
 extension ListViewController {